 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-What advice can you give us when it comes to choosing a Heathfield conveyancing practice to deal with our lease extension?
+What are your top tips when it comes to choosing a Heathfield conveyancing practice to carry out our lease extension conveyancing?

-When appointing a property lawyer for lease extension works (regardless if they are a Heathfield conveyancing practice) it is imperative that they be familiar with the legislation and specialises in this area of work.
-We recommend that you make enquires with two or three firms including non Heathfield conveyancing practices before you instructing a firm.
-Where the conveyancing practice is ALEP accredited then that’s a bonus.
+If you are instructing a property lawyer for your lease extension (regardless if they are a Heathfield conveyancing firm) it is essential that they be familiar with the legislation and specialises in this area of work.
+We recommend that you make enquires with two or three firms including non Heathfield conveyancing practices prior to instructing a firm.
+If the firm is ALEP accredited then that’s a bonus.
 The following questions could be useful: